U.S. flag

 EPSDT Strategy Guides to Support States with the Medicaid Benefit for Children and Adolescents

-As one outcome of a National EPSDT Improvement Workgroup, the Center for Medicaid & CHIP Services is developing a set of strategy guides, each on a specific topic, to support states and their partners as they implement the EPSDT benefit.
+CMS developed a set of strategy guides to support states and their partners as they implement the EPSDT benefit.
 Each strategy guide identifies specific, doable approaches to improve access, utilization and quality of care for children and adolescents enrolled in Medicaid.
-Examples of state successes are offered along with web-based links to resources, tools and more in-depth.
+Examples of state successes are offered along with web-based links to resources, tools and more in-depth information.

 The Form CMS-416 is used by CMS to collect basic information on State Medicaid and CHIP programs to assess the effectiveness of EPSDT services.